Regd.No.: 126198/071/072

 Day 14 : Trek to Dingboche 4,260 m – 05hrs.

-From here a short steep climb to Shomare a small settlement popular stop for lunch on route trekking higher, after lunch a gradual uphill climb on the windy exposed terrain and crossing the same river and with a climb for an hour reaching our overnight stop at Dingboche a nice place located at the start of Imjatse valley beneath the towering Ama Dablam North Face and Mt.
+From here a short steep climb to Shomare a small settlement popular stop for lunch on the route trekking higher, after lunch a gradual uphill climb on the windy exposed terrain and crossing the same river and with a climb for an hour reaching our overnight stop at Dingboche a nice place located at the start of Imjatse valley beneath the towering Ama Dablam North Face and Mt.
 Lhotse with nice views of Island / Imjatse peak towards east.

 Food